-Of our many luxury tours all over Egypt, one of the most perfectly tailored options for history buffs is the 4-day tour of Cairo.
+Of our many Egypt tour packages, one of the most perfectly tailored options for history buffs is the 4-day tour of Cairo.
 Because this tour involves packing a lot of sightseeing into a short amount of time, you’ll cover all the major historical spots and ancient wonders in and around the city.
 The trip focuses on the must-see locations that no one who loves the history of Egypt, or the world, will want to miss.

 Here’s what a history buff can expect to see and explore on a tour like this one.

 On the second day of this Cairo tour package, you will be accompanied by a guide to the Giza Plateau.
 It’s here that you’ll see the amazing structures built so long ago that have fascinated history lovers for generations.
 The Great Pyramids, the Sphinx, and the Valley Temple are all a part of this day.
 You’ll also get to visit the very first pyramid ever built, Djoser’s Step Pyramid.